PerryW11/Everstorm/README.md

 # What is Everstorm?

 As my current work in progress, Everstorm is a first person shooter with characters that possess different abilities.
+It currently contains a quest system, zombie AI, a fully functional character, and more.
+This is a work in progress, but one I work on nearly every day.
+Thanks for stopping by!

 # Characters